aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xpssaveoptions/usebookfoldprintingsettings/_index.md

 title: XpsSaveOptions.UseBookFoldPrintingSettings
 linktitle: UseBookFoldPrintingSettings
 second_title: Aspose.Words for .NET API Reference
-description: XpsSaveOptions property.
+description: XpsSaveOptions UseBookFoldPrintingSettings property.
 Gets or sets a boolean value indicating whether the document should be saved using a booklet printing layout if it is specified via MultiplePages in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.saving/xpssaveoptions/usebookfoldprintingsettings/